benetremmel/Advanced-Flight-Analyzer/README.md

 - Python - The programming language used.
 - Conda - Dependency Management.

-Authors: Justin Sams, Tim Gunkel, Gilian Wagner, Benedikt Tremmel
+Authors: , Benedikt Tremmel, Justin Sams, Tim Gunkel, Gilian Wagner

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details